 Mobile map packages created for use in Navigator for ArcGIS must contain one or more locators and a network dataset layer.
 For more information on preparing maps for use in Navigator for ArcGIS, see Prepare maps.

-To allow users to open a mobile map package without signing in to an ArcGIS organization, Enable anonymous use can be used if you have licensed ArcGIS Pro with the ArcGIS Publisher extension.
+To allow users to open a mobile map package without signing in to an ArcGIS organization, Enable anonymous use can be used if you've licensed ArcGIS Pro with the ArcGIS Publisher extension.
 Mobile map packages that have been enabled for anonymous use can be viewed by anyone using Explorer for ArcGIS.

-Share a mobile map package
+Create a mobile map package

 - In the Package group on the Share tab, click New Mobile Map Package.